ambiguousname/ambiguousname.github.io/_posts/2021-06-16-gremlin-garden.md

 <blockquote class="twitter-tweet" data-lang="en" data-theme="dark"><p lang="cy" dir="ltr">Cylinder Ninja Warrior <a href="https://t.co/Hkxm4EwKNK">pic.twitter.com/Hkxm4EwKNK</a></p>&mdash; Tyler K (@ambiguousnames) <a href="https://twitter.com/ambiguousnames/status/1350890591622627330?ref_src=twsrc%5Etfw">January 17, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-In order for this system to work, I needed a way to calculate the modified speed of a gremlin based on both the type of track the gremlin was racing on, and their stats.
-The only real problem was that design had not told me how a gremlin's speed would be calculated during races, or if the formula for speed calculation would even use the same formula for every different Track Module.
+Okay, but now there's another problem.
+I needed a way to set the modified speed based on the gremlin's stats.
+The only real obstacle was that design had not told me how a gremlin's speed would be calculated during races, or if the formula for speed calculation would even use the same formula for every Track Module.
 So I turned to Scriptable Objects.

 ## Scriptable Objects

-In case you're not familiar with Scriptable Objects, they're a feature Unity has where you can basically save data in Unity's editor and share across scenes.
+In case you're not familiar with Scriptable Objects, they're a feature Unity has where you can basically save data in Unity's editor and share that data across multiple scenes.
+Changing the data stored in a ScriptableObject means that every script referencing that ScriptableObject will see that data being changed.
 There's a much better and in-depth explanation [available on Unity's website](https://unity.com/how-to/architect-game-code-scriptable-objects), if you're interested.

 So, each Track Module in the game takes a ScriptableObject called a Terrain Variant as input.
-A Terrain Variant is a ScriptableObject with only one function we really care about: relativeSpeed, which takes the Gremlin's data and the current module and returns a percentage.
+A Terrain Variant is a ScriptableObject with only one function we really care about:

+relativeSpeed, which takes the Gremlin's data and the current module and returns a percentage.
 The current version of Terrain Variants also have extra parameters to specify things like what QTE prompt should be used and what particles to play.

+The TrackModule then looks at the data the Terrain Variant provides and uses that to modify its own internal variables for a different gremlin racing experience for each new TrackModule.

 In this way, the Terrain Variant class allows you to make Track Modules highly customizable.
 You can slot in the Running Terrain Variant (a class derived from Terrain Variant) into all the tracks that need to calculate the speed for gremlins running, and if you don't like any one aspect of how the particulars of gremlins running looks, you can change the inner workings of that Running Terrain Variant class, and all the tracks that use the Running Terrain Variant scriptable object will change accordingly.